ProgMatFiz/weather_app/README.md

 ### Weather App

 The Weather App is meant to present weather data of wind, pressure and temperature of a given data set via an URL link in the last 48 hours.
-The base URL is meant for> presenting data in the last 48 hours for all Slovenian cities.
+The base URL is meant for presenting data in the last 48 hours for all Slovenian cities.
+When the App is run the starting representation is an empty table.
+The user has to click on "Refresh data" to view the newest weather data.

 ### Build